0xMacro/january_sale/README.md

 3. `npm install`
 4. `npx hardhat test`

-The challenge is to get the test to pass by editing `contracts/FairBidder.sol` (for the first test) and `contracts/CheatingBidder.sol` (for the second test), without making any changes to `contracts/JanuarySaleItem.sol` or `test/Sale.js`
+The challenge is to get the tests to pass by editing `contracts/FairBidder.sol` (for the first test) and `contracts/CheatingBidder.sol` (for the second test), without making any changes to `contracts/JanuarySaleItem.sol` or `test/Sale.js`

 The first test just checks that the FairBidder contract can buy the sale item, which is easily done by bidding the reserve price or higher.